 The primary aims of the National Safety and Quality Health Service (NSQHS) Standards are to protect the public from harm and improve the quality of health service provision.
-The NSQHS Standards provide a nationally consistent statement about the level of care consumers can expect from health services.

 - Clinical Care Standards

 In 2013, the Commission established the Clinical Care Standards program to support clinical experts and consumers develop Clinical Care Standards on health conditions that would benefit from a national coordinated approach.

 The Commission is working in partnership with the primary health care sector to develop National Safety and Quality Primary Health Care (NSQPHC) Standards for non-general practice and non-public primary health care providers.